-Results on Table 14 show that scores emanating from the pre-test responses for the questionnaire indicated that, before treatments were applied, those who scored in their responses above 50% were as follows; two students for the experimental and one student for the control group in problem solving.
+Results on Table 14 show that scores emanating from the pre-test responses for the questionnaire indicated that, before treatment was applied, those who scored in their responses above 50% were as follows; two students for both the experimental and control groups in creativity.
 The scores for the responses were rated at a maximum of 24.

-Table 15: Nominal Description of Post-Test Responses for the Questionnaire in Relation to Problem Solving
+Table 15: Nominal Description of Post-Test Responses for the Questionnaire in Relation to Creativity